 Jewelry warranties are a must-have.
 You need a warranty with a diamond ring, at the very least.
 Over time, your diamond jewelry will start to wear down and need routine maintenance to keep in good shape.
+As a customer, I need to compare warranties to ensure I get the best coverage.
 A warranty helps cover the cost of that maintenance.

 Blue Nile offers a manufacturer's lifetime warranty, which covers if your ring has a manufacturer's defect.
 A manufacturer's defect is usually categorized as something bad that repeatedly happens to the ring, such as the same diamond becoming loose.

 But for the routine maintenance, like prong tightening, rhodium plating white gold rings, and re-polishing are done at a cost.
 They don't tell you the cost of each repair until after they receive it.

 You also have to pay return shipping, and they do not state the price, so it may be up to the customer.
 As a customer, I wish to save on these costs whenever possible so this part is a bummer.